lukasz-a-krol/lukasz-a-krol.github.io/digital_security_checklist.md

 * If you are not using a VPN, do you use a technology such as DNS-over-HTTPS or DNS-over-TLS?
 * If you are doing something extremely sensitive, have you thought about how a VPN might not be enough to protect you and that something like a specially configured TOR browser (with enhanced security configurations) might be needed?

+<p class = "infobox">When it comes to web browsing, it is easy to hide in a crowd but almost impossible to be fully anonymous.
+If you are going to try to the latter and use TOR, make sure you've spent time reading up about things like scripts, browser fingerprints, and the like.
+It's best to seek outside advice from a trusted security contact if you're working on something extremely sensitive.</p>

 <br>